Ivanovic1111/SeleniumRadionica/workshop2/Selenium.md

 ![](https://gitlab.levi9.com/qa/Code9-2016/raw/master/workshop2/img/SeleniumWebdriverArchitecture.png)

+The language binding will send the commands across the common driver API, on the other end there is going to be a driver listening to those commands and they will be executed in browser using remote WebDriver and it’s going to return the result/response via API to the code/Binding.

+Actually whatever the commands issued in the code will be interpreted into Webservice methods and the Remote Driver will receive the HTTP request (commands) and execute them in the browser then send the response back.

 ## Locating UI elements (Web elements)
+In order to write UI tests with Selenium WebDriver you need to be able to identify web page elements fast and in an accurate way.
+Selenium WebDriver API supports different possibilities to identify elements: by ID, by CLASS, by NAME, by CSS selector, by XPath, by TAG name.
+Also you define your custom selector in order to interact with the elements.

 Each of the language expose a findElement and findElements method.

 The *find* method take a locator or query object called **By**.
 By strategies are listed below: